Stem is offering cash advances to help musicians stay independent – TechCrunch

 Money might not be the only thing a musician needs, but Rabkin Lewis (a former agent at the United Talent Agency) said that marketing and other services that were once the sole domain of record labels are now available through independent professionals.
 And Stem already helps connect artists to those specialists through its Stem Direct membership program.

-While Scale is officially launching today, Stem has already been testing the program out with select artists.
+While Scale is officially launching today, Stem has already been testing the program with select artists.
 Rabkin Lewis said the advances vary from $2,500 to $250,000, with most of them in the $50,000 to $100,000 range, and payback periods ranging from four to 18 months.

-Artists who have already participated in the program include Brent Faiyaz, Justin Skye and Lil Donald.
+Artists who have already participated in the program include Brent Faiyaz, Justine Skye and Lil Donald.

 Rabin Lewis added that there’s a “huge white space” when it comes to offering financial services to “the creative class.”